Graduate Programs

 The decision of the Graduate Council is final.

-If the initial decision was made by the Registrar’s Office, the student may appeal through the Registrar to Graduate Council (MA level appeals may be delegated to MAAC).
+If the initial decision was made by the Registrar’s Office, the student may appeal through the Registrar to Graduate Council (Master's level appeals may be delegated to MAAC).
 The appeal, together with the reasons for the appeal, must be made within 10 business days of receiving the decision from the Registrar.
 An appeal must be based on one or more of the following reasons:

-• A procedural [or substantive] error occurred that significantly impacted the initial decision (e.g. substantiated bias, material deviation from established procedures, etc.).
+• A procedural [or substantive] error occurred that significantly impacted the initial decision (e.g., substantiated bias, material deviation from established procedures, etc.).

 • To consider new evidence, unavailable during the original decision-making process, that could substantially impact the original decision.
 A summary of this new evidence and its potential impact must be included.